LAION-AI/audio-dataset/data_preprocess/README.md

   }
   ```
   The captions in the list of `text` will be used to form audio-text pair, which is indispensable for the model training.
 Thus the list must not be empty.
 Therefore, for those curated datasets who do not offer any caption, **we have to make up a caption from** their [class labels](../data_collection/README.md/#data-type-terminology-explanation).
-    - you may refer to the method adopted by us of making up captions for AudioSet and FSD50K: if we have class labels A, B and C, then we let the caption be "The sounds of A, B and C"
+    - you may refer to the method adopted by us of making up captions for AudioSet and FSD50K: if we have class labels A, B and C, then we let the caption be "The sounds of A, B and C".
 #### `tag`
  The tags of the audio.
-Its value is a list of strings where each string could be either a class label (e.g., AudioSet) or a tag (in terms of this [definition](../data_collection/README.md/#data-type-terminology-explanation)). **Note that even if some class labels are utilized for making up captions for the `text` key, they should always be listed here.** See the [complete example](#an-example-of-json-file-selected-from-fsd50k-dataset) below for a list containing both class labels used in caption fabrication and several tags.
+Its value is a list of strings where each string could be either a class label (e.g., AudioSet) or a tag (in terms of this [definition](../data_collection/README.md/#data-type-terminology-explanation)). **Note that even if some class labels are utilized for making up captions for the `text` key, they should always be listed here.** See the complete example below for a list containing both class labels used in caption fabrication and several tags.
 #### `original_data`
  Any form of original data associated with the audio.
 Can be in arbitrary form as long as consistent inside dataset.
 For example, if the original data of the audio is not in the form of tag or text description, you could save the original data here.
 In fact, all metadata other than `text` and `tag` should be stored here.